How to Hire Remote Workers as Contractors in Sweden

 Use an umbrella company in Sweden

-An umbrella company is an intermediary to the contract with your company and the remote worker.
+An umbrella company is an intermediary between the contract with your company and the remote worker.
 The umbrella company ensures that all performance milestones are met before releasing payment to the contractor.
 This is a beneficial arrangement for you both as it removes the uncertainty of hiring a new contractor abroad.
 The umbrella company also handles all tax calculations and withholding for the contractor.

 Compliance risks when hiring remote workers in Sweden